-My work lies in the business behind the space.
-Through my experience in event management and my studies in communications I found a passion in working with creatives.
-Now, I connect clients with artists and artists with opportunities.
-I'm here to make fine art accessible.
+My work lies in the business behind the brand.
+Through my experience in marketing and communications I found a passion in working with creatives.
+Now, we work with countless individuals to integrate visual arts into the fabric of our communities.

-Grounded in the belief that art improves the quality of life in any community, my work gives artists the opportunity to pursue their talents and create more.
+Grounded in the belief that pervasive art programming improves the quality of life in any community, I help give artists opportunities to create more.